Whats is there to do on Koh Tao?

 Enjoy a Classic Beach Day

 With over 15 beaches and bays to choose from on Koh Tao, most people don’t manage to visit them all.
-However, as Koh Tao is a small island and most beaches are easily accessible by road, it’s definitely possible to visit a few on the same day.
-Whatever kind of beach vibe you are after and whatever activities you’d like to do when you get there, there will definitely be a combination that provides the perfect beach day.
-Lounge around and sunbathe on the golden sands, take a swim or snorkel, play beach games, hire a kayak or paddleboard, or simply relax in a beachside bar with a beer or cocktail in hand.
+However, Koh Tao is a small island and most beaches are easily accessible by road.
+It’s possible to visit a few on the same day.
+Whatever kind of beach vibe you are after and whatever activities you’d like to do when you get there.
+You’ll find a combination that provides the perfect beach day.
+Lounge around and sunbathe on the golden sands, or take a swim or snorkel.
+Play beach games, hire a kayak or paddleboard, or simply relax in a beachside bar with a cocktail in hand.
 Beachlife doesn’t get much better than on Koh Tao!

 You can read more about all of Koh Tao’s beaches and bays, their facilities, access fees, and all other relevant information on our beaches and bays pages.
 We also recommend you check out our top picks for the best beaches on Koh Tao.